Out of all the lost-wax cast metal jewelry in the MIMOSA collection, bronze is our tried and true go-to metal.

 But while we cast our pieces in bronze, sterling silver, and 14K gold, bronze is our most popular metal.

 Bronze has been around longer than all of us here now (and will probably still be around long after we're gone!)

 Pictured: Bronze casting grain (or really tiny pieces of bronze metal)

-The piece you purchase today can last for many years to come.
-We make jewelry that inspires through beauty, nature and the human experience and can become deeply sentimental family heirlooms.
+The piece you purchase today will last for many years to come.
+We make jewelry that inspires through beauty, nature, and the human experience and can become deeply sentimental family heirlooms.